ataustin/secretsanta/README.md

 test_secret_santa("path/to/config.json", mail_to = "your_address@domain.com")
 ```

-This function performs all giver/recipient assignments and then sends one
+This function performs random giver/recipient assignments and then sends one
 test message, as it would appear to someone in your pool, to the e-mail
 address you specify.
 This allows you to ensure the e-mail looks the way
 you intend.

+Testing does not spoil any surprises, because giver/recipient pairs are
+re-randomized when you perform the next, final step.

 #### Run the Secret Santa process
 When you are ready to randomize the giver/recipient pairs and send e-mails to